carlo-gress/Immo/README.md

-# Predicting the Lifespan of Online Listings in the German Housing Market
+# Predicting the Number of Hits of Online Listings in the German Housing Market

 ### General Information